 Of particular interest to a lot of people will be the aperture de-click feature that allows you to turn the aperture into a smoothly rotating ring for video shooting.

-Diversity of focal lengths for wide spectrum of applications
+Diversity of focal lengths for a wide spectrum of applications

 With its diversity of focal lengths, the ZEISS Milvus lens family covers many of the photographer’s important fields of application where the benefits of manual focus lenses can be optimally utilized.
 “We want to provide users with the freedom to use the focus position as an artistic tool because it is one of the most important creative possibilities available to photographers,” Christophe Casenave, Product Manager for ZEISS Camera Lenses, emphasizes.
 The ZEISS Milvus lenses are therefore targeted at all owners of a high-resolution DSLR camera, offering them considerable added value.
 They are also suitable for photographers who have specialized in applications which the six focal lengths optimally support, e.g. portrait, landscape and macro photography.